programmfabrik/easydb-documentation/content/technical/usermanagement/_index.en.md

 - `use_for_email` is a flag that indicates whether the e-mail address is used when sending digest e-mails
 - `send_email` is a flag that indicates whether an e-mail should be sent to this address to inform the user of changes relating to its account
 - `send_email_include_password` controls whether the update e-mails may include a plain password
+- `send_email_welcome_now` send a welcome e-mail to this address right after saving. the flag will then be set to **false**. this option can be used repeatedly to send another welcome e-mail later.

 ### Sending e-mails